Forex risk disclaimer:

 FAQs

-Is FXCM regulated?
+Is FXCM regulated and safe?

-What trading platforms does FXCM offer?
+Which trading platforms does FXCM support?

 What account types does FXCM offer?